 This can be frustrating, especially if you’ve already spent hours making the dough and have hungry people waiting to eat!

-The good news is that this is quite easy to fix.
-Most of the time, cold pizza dough is the culprit.
-Just make sure you are working with pizza dough that is at room temperature so that you can stretch it out more easily.
+The good news is that this is rather easy to fix.
+Most of the time, cold pizza dough or inadequate resting time are the culprits.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.